jeffreyyourman/TTT-Blog/src/pages/blog/2021-04-18-how-to-get-out-of-vim.md

 ---
 templateKey: blog-post
-title: How to get out of VIM2
+title: "Quick Hit #1: How to get out of VIM in terminal"
 date: 2021-04-18T05:03:36.326Z
-description: How to get out of VIM in terminal
+description: "Quick Hit #1: How to get out of VIM in terminal"
 featuredpost: false
 featuredimage: /img/screen-shot-2021-04-18-at-1.11.25-am.png
 tags: